espressif/idf-eclipse-plugin/README.md

 # Installing ESP-IDF
 To install ESP-IDF directly from the Eclipse

-* Go to `Help` > `Download and Configure ESP-IDF`
+1. Go to `Help` > `Download and Configure ESP-IDF`
-* From the download ESP-IDF section, choose ESP-IDF version and directory to download
+1. From the `Download ESP-IDF` section, choose ESP-IDF version and directory to download
-* Click on `Finish`
+1. Click on `Finish`

 To configure an existing ESP-IDF

-* Go to `Help` > `Download and Configure ESP-IDF`
+1. Go to `Help` > `Download and Configure ESP-IDF`
-* Check `Use an existing ESP-IDF directory from the file system`
+1. Check `Use an existing ESP-IDF directory from the file system`
-* Choose an existing ESP-IDF directory from the file system
+1. Choose an existing ESP-IDF directory from the file system
-* Click on `Finish`
+1. Click on `Finish`

-This will download a specified esp-idf version and configures IDF_PATH in the Eclipse CDT build environment variables.
+This will download a specified esp-idf version and configures `IDF_PATH` in the Eclipse CDT build environment variables.

 ![](docs/images/espidf_download.png)